By DAVE SKRETTA

 Quinn remembers having vision problems after the blow, but decided to remain in the game, even though he was dazed enough to put on the wrong helmet on the sideline between possessions

-- Kansas City Chiefs roster still has many unknowns - Arrowhead Addict
+- The Kansas City Chiefs' New Archenemies - Arrowhead Addict

-- Kansas City Chiefs: Early Rookie Progress Reports - Bleacher Report
+- Kansas City Chiefs: Full Position Breakdown and Depth-Chart Analysis at WR - Bleacher Report

 - Miami Dolphins concerned about guard and Kansas City Chiefs could have an ... - Arrowhead Pride (blog)

 - Kansas City Chiefs: Andy Reid Considered Top Ten Coach - KC Kingdom

 - This is how Tamba Hali trains for the Kansas City Chiefs season - Arrowhead Pride (blog)

 - Chapter Four: The Chiefs Address a "Need" - KCChiefs.com

 - ESPN's future NFL power rankings have Kansas City Chiefs in the top 10 - Arrowhead Pride (blog)